-- 1. Use various types of instruments for measurement of variables. - 2.
+- 1. Select various types of instruments for measurement of variables. - 2.
 Select and use various types of sensors in different conditions. - 3.
-Select and use various type of bridge circuits with different sensors.
+Select and use various types of bridge circuits with different sensors. - 4.
+Explain the working of electronic instruments. - 5.
+Explain the working of sensors and transducers.